yaoli/GSN/README.md

 * (4) and (5) will generate images for both the denoising and pseudo-Gibbs sampling, and save parameters every 5 epochs.
 We have provided some examples of the reconstruction and generated samples(consecutive Gibbs samples) under the directory 'images/' for 3 types of models.

 * The code is written such that it produces better results on the estimated log-likelihood by Parzen density estimator than in our paper B. For example, (4) produces a log-likelihood of around 150 and (5) produces 50.
 Both number could be higher if the model is trained longer.
 Trust this number with precaution.
-As the estimation from the Parzen density estimator is based and tends to prefer rigid samples.
+As the estimation from the Parzen density estimator is biased and tends to prefer rigid samples.
 You will notice this number is high even when the generated images do not look good.
 Trust the visulizations more.

 * The codes outputs a lot of information on the screen.
 This is meant to show the progression.
 Also you can safely ignore the warning message from Theano.
 The training starts when the following is printed out: